knockout/knockout/documentation/observableArrays.md

 So, what's this `_destroy` thing all about?
 It's only really interesting to Rails developers.
 The convention in Rails is that, when you pass into an action a JSON object graph, the framework can automatically convert it to an ActiveRecord object graph and then save it to your database.
 It knows which of the objects are already in your database, and issues the correct INSERT or UPDATE statements.
 To tell the framework to DELETE a record, you just mark it with `_destroy` set to `true`.

 Note that when KO renders a `foreach` binding, it automatically hides any objects marked with `_destroy` equal to `true`.
 So, you can have some kind of "delete" button that invokes the `destroy(someItem)` method on the array, and this will immediately cause the specified item to vanish from the visible UI.
 Later, when you submit the JSON object graph to Rails, that item will also be deleted from the database (while the other array items will be inserted or updated as usual).

+## Delaying and/or suppressing change notifications

+Normally, an `observableArray` notifies its subscribers immediately, as soon as it's changed.
+But if an `observableArray` is changed repeatedly or triggers expensive updates, you may get better performance by limiting or delaying change notifications.
+This is accomplished using the [`rateLimit` extender](rateLimit-observable.html) like this:

+    myViewModel.myObservableArray.extend({ rateLimit: 50 });